KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-connection-status by sheyabernstein](https://github.com/sheyabernstein/MMM-connection-status)

-1. `format-code.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `stale.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-connection-status.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-connection-status.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-covid19 by 0m4r](https://github.com/0m4r/MMM-covid19)

-1. `github-traffic-action_cron-trigger.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `github-traffic-action_manual-trigger.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-covid19.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-covid19.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-covid19uk-stats by blighter](https://github.com/blighter/MMM-covid19uk-stats)